 Early Life

-Bruce Flatt was born in Winnipeg, Manitoba, Canada, in 1965.
-His father was an executive at a mutual fund company.
-Flatt demonstrated an early interest in business and finance.
-He earned a Bachelor of Commerce degree from the University of Manitoba in 1985.
+Bruce Flatt was born on June 10, 1965, in Winnipeg, Manitoba, Canada.
+His father was an executive at a mutual fund company, which exposed him to the world of finance from a young age.
+Flatt attended Grant Park High School and later pursued a Bachelor of Commerce degree from the University of Manitoba, graduating in 1987.

 Rise to Success

-Flatt's career began at Ernst & Young, where he worked as a chartered accountant.
+Flatt's career began as a chartered accountant at Clarkson Gordon, which later became part of Ernst & Young.
 In 1990, he joined the investment division of Brascan, the predecessor to Brookfield Asset Management.
-He rose through the ranks, becoming the chief executive of Brookfield Properties in 2000 and CEO of Brookfield Asset Management in 2002.
-Under his leadership, Brookfield has expanded its global presence to over 30 countries.
-His key acquisitions include the purchase of Olympia & York properties and a majority stake in Oaktree Capital Management.
+He quickly rose through the ranks, becoming the chief executive of Brookfield Properties in 2000 and CEO of Brookfield Asset Management in 2002.
+Under his leadership, Brookfield has grown into a global alternative asset manager with over $1 trillion in assets under management and a presence in over 30 countries.
+His strategic acquisitions and focus on long-term value creation have been key to Brookfield's success.

 Key Business Strategies